skip navigation

 Does GAL have more competitive teams?

 Yes.
 The GAL travel program offers a higher level of competition and skill building.
-GAL travel athletes play in local/regional tournaments and have additional practices and scrimmages with teams outside the normal GAL league.
-The travel season usually starts right after our regular season, culminating in the state tournament on July 31st.
-Participating in travel comes with a small additional expense to cover only GAL travel expenses, which is determined at the start of every season.
+GAL travel athletes play in local/regional tournaments and have additional practices and scrimmages with teams outside GAL.
+The travel season usually starts right after our regular season, culminating in the state tournament at the end of July.
+Participating in travel comes with a small additional expense to cover tournament expenses, which is determined at the start of every season.

 Travel teams are usually built from the best players available within each regional softball league.
 Based on this higher level of competition and tournament atmosphere, GAL travel teams have stricter requirements for participation.
 Coaches may select an 'All-Star' team of select players based on ability and position to create the best GAL team available per age group.